 Although most people in the U.S. will find their prices change according to this timeline, there are a few states in which insurers can’t use age to determine your rate.
 In California, Hawaii, and Massachusetts, age won’t have a direct effect on how much you pay for car insurance.
 Other factors will still have an impact, though.
 Your driving record, credit score, and marital status can all affect your final premium.

-Car insurance for a 25-year-old costs $75 per month, on average.
+Car insurance for a 25-year-old costs an average of $815 per year for minimum coverage.
 Twenty-five-year-old drivers pay more for car insurance than older, more experienced drivers because insurers consider them to be high-risk, meaning they’re more likely to file a claim.

 Cost of Car Insurance for a 25-Year-Old by Company